 Since then, we’ve created and localised 130 healthcare articles for 105 countries into 28 languages.

-In production terms, that’s meant becoming Facebook authorised Free Basics developers, and managing 12,000 articles on evolving CMS platforms.
+In production terms, that’s meant becoming Facebook authorised Free Basics developers, and managing 12,000 articles on evolving content management systems.

 Our content is now live in 29 countries across four continents.
 And that number is growing each month.